8d1h/bott/README.md

 ```

 ## Installation
-Run `sage --python setup.py install --user` in the root directory where the file `setup.py` is.
+Run `sage --pip install . --user` in the root directory where the file `setup.py` is.

 Note that `cython` and `gmpy2` are needed for the package to build.
 They are usually already available if you have Sage installed.